johans-work/niyanodes/README.md

-This simply translates to each node being an instance of a type in a tree.
+This translates to each node being an instance of a type in a tree.
 Users then build their nodes, their trees, then use and own the systems they've created or copied.